JasonLeisure/games/README.md

+### Updates to files 11/02/23 added in chess board game

 ### Updates to files 11/01/23 added in dnd text game to games and galaga.

 ### Updates to files 10/30/2023 astrology calander added to applications and three.js animation of donut and added choose your own adventure game to games.
 Added war card game to games.
 Added alien invasion shooter to games.
 Added chutes and ladders to games.